M Cecil Smith

-Dean of the College of Education and Human Services
+Dean of the School of Education

 Associate Dean for Academic and Student Affairs

-Director of Teacher Education
+Director of the Office of Teacher Education